CollinCoil/llm-for-cong-hearings/README.md

 Some of the code may require the Microsoft Visual C++ Redistributable.
 You can download and install it [here](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).

 ### Step 3: Install Tesseract
 You will need to install Tesseract before running the setup file.
-Instructions for installation can be found [here](https://tesseract-ocr.github.io/tessdoc/Installation.html).
+Tesseract is necessary to perform OCR with pytesseract.
+If you are not performing OCR, you can remove pytesseract from the `requirements.txt` file.
+Instructions for Tesseract installation can be found [here](https://tesseract-ocr.github.io/tessdoc/Installation.html).

 ### Step 4: Run the Setup Script
 After setting up the conda environment and installing the necessary dependencies, navigate to the root directory of this repository and run the following command: